Attributio/attributio-hugo/content/platform/cms/pluck.md

 +++
-title = "Google Analytics Ecommerce Tracking For Pluck - Attributio" name = "Pluck" keywords = "pluck, , google analytics, cms, adwords, facebook, ppc, attribution, track leads, conversion tracking" description = "Connect Google Analytics with Pluck to find our where your leads are coming from.
+title = "Google Analytics CMS Tracking For Pluck - Attributio" name = "Pluck" keywords = "pluck, , google analytics, cms, adwords, facebook, ppc, attribution, track leads, conversion tracking" description = "Connect Google Analytics with Pluck to find our where your leads are coming from.
 Track leads from the source - from search to ppc."